 But this is a versatile dressing, and it's delicious on summer salads, too!
 You'll love it on this Triple Berry Mixed Green Salad or on a simple Classic Spinach Salad.
 It's great on kale salad as well.

-It also makes a delicious dressing for cooked shrimp or chicken.
+It also makes a delicious maple dressing for cooked shrimp or chicken or even sweet potatoes.
 Try it on your favourite pasta salad!

 When you make this easy Maple Balsamic Dressing recipe, let me know how you liked it!
 Leave a comment and a star rating below.
 Thanks in advance!